thoroftroy/thoroftroy/README.md

 - Hello There, I’m Atticus
-- I’m interested in Javascript, python, C++, etc and gaming
+- I very much like Javascript, python, and batch...
+C#/C++ and Java are bearable
-- I’m currently learning Python and C#
+- I’m currently working on learning Python and C#
 - You can reach me at thoroftroy2005@gmail.com or 812-363-2993